Which bucket is best?

 It would be easy if we measured the required data.
 The challenge is that a $100,000 to $150,000 bucket hangs off a $2 to 3 million underground loader (or bogger) so it is natural to focus performance measurement on the loader as a whole.
 The opportunity to compare the performance of different buckets is lost in the “noise”.

 Goldmont Engineering has been working with customers to compare the performance of its radically designed Outcast underground loader bucket with the performance of conventional buckets the industry has been using for many years.
-One Outcast bucket trial is underway, another Outcast bucket has been committed to a trial and we are building a third Outcast bucket for another trial.
+Two Outcast bucket trials are completed and both have resulted in the mine retaining the bucket and committing to replace the rest of the loader fleet with Outcast buckets.
 Here is a summary of what we learnt about comparing bucket performance.